detunized/password-manager-access/UPGRADE.md

 # Upgrade notes

+## To 23.0.0

+This release introduces an incompatible API change for Bitwarden: the previous single-call `Vault.Open` method has been split into three separate methods to allow multiple downloads per login.
+Instead of calling `Vault.Open` which was removed, you should now use `Client.LogIn` to authenticate and obtain a session object, `Client.DownloadVault` to fetch the vault data, and `Client.LogOut` to clean up resources when finished.
+This change allows for more flexible session management and better error handling throughout the authentication and vault retrieval process.

+If you prefer the previous single-call approach, an easy replacement is
+provided: `Client.Open`.
+This method wraps the new sequence (`LogIn`, `DownloadVault`, and `LogOut`) into a single call, closely matching the old `Vault.Open` behavior for convenience.
+The `Vault` is a simple POD type now with no further functionality.

+Additionally, a new method `Client.GetItem` has been introduced, allowing you to fetch a single item from the vault by its ID using an existing session.
+This is useful for scenarios where you only need access to a specific item without downloading the entire vault. `Client.GetItem` can be called multiple times until the session expired.
+The session refresh functionality will be introduced in further releases.

+One side note: that `Client.GetItem` does not provide any organizations or collections as they are not part of the item data blob.

+As with one password, GetItem returns a `OneOf` object.
+Please refer to the `Bitwarden/Program.cs` for a working example.

 ## To 22.0.2

 This release introduces a lot of incompatible API changes, mainly related to the async refactoring of the LastPass module.